rurban/libu8ident/README.md

 default: 365K with -g on amd64-gcc

 With `confus` enabled, the confusable API is added.
-With `croaring` this is about twice as fast.
+With `croaring` the confus API is about twice as fast, and needs half the size.

 See the likewise **cmake** options: